Bowel (colorectal) cancer

 Regular cancer screening is important.
 Screening can detect certain cancers before you have any symptoms.
 Finding cancers early means that treatment is likely to work best.
 In Northern Ireland, the Public Health Agency runs a screening programme for bowel cancer.
-The programme offers screening every two years to all men and women aged 60 to 74.
+The programme offers screening every two years to all people aged 60 to 74.

 Bowel cancer screening uses a home test kit to look for unseen traces of blood in the bowel motions.
 Blood in the stools can be a sign of bowel cancer so further tests can then be carried out.
-Screening can also find polyps in the bowel.
-These may develop into cancer later if they are not removed.
+Screening can also find polyps in the bowel, which are abnormal growths of cells that may develop into cancer later if they are not removed.
 The aim of bowel cancer screening is to detect bowel cancer at an early stage (in people with no symptoms) when treatment is more likely to be effective.

 Find out more about the Northern Ireland Bowel Cancer Screening Programme.